Course

 These factors include:

 Based on the assessed risk for severe hyperbilirubinemia, either phototherapy or exchange transfusion may be indicated.
-Typically, once severe hyperbilirubinemia in pediatrics develop, it is treated by exchange transfusion (8).
+Typically, once severe hyperbilirubinemia develops, it is treated by exchange transfusion (1,7).

-Baby Smith is a 4-day old infant born to a 28-year-old mom.
+Baby Smith is a 4-day old infant born to a 28-year-old East Asian mom.
+She reports that this was her first pregnancy and first biological child.
 Mom brings him to his first newborn visit at a pediatric office.
-She is concerned because his eyes and skin are yellow, and he has not had a bowel movement since day 1 of life.
+She is concerned because his “eyes and skin are yellow,” and she said he has not had a bowel movement since day 1 of life.
+She reports that he does not have a fever or trouble eating or sleeping.

-• Received formula during his first day of life but is now exclusively breastfeeding and is not receiving supplemental formula.
+- He received formula during his first day of life, but is now exclusively breastfeeding and is not receiving supplemental formula.

-• At 27 hours of age, his TB level is 5.9 mg/dL placing him in the lowrisk zone on the Bhutani nonogram.
-He is discharged at 36 hours of age.
+- At 27 hours of age, his TSB level is 5.9 mg/dL placing him in the low-risk zone on the Bhutani nonogram.
+He was discharged from the hospital at 36 hours of age with mom.

 Assessment:

 Since being discharged, the infant has been exclusively breastfed.
 Previously, in the hospital, mom was supplementing formula because this infant was adequately hydrated and urinated, and stooled appropriately.
-Following being sent home; the infant began to have fewer wet diapers and no stooling episodes.
-This is indicative of inadequate fluid and caloric intake, likely due to lactation failure.
+Following being sent home, the infant began to have fewer wet diapers and no stooling episodes.
+This is indicative of inadequate fluid and caloric intake, likely because of issues with lactation.

 Plan:

-The provider orders at home phototherapy, with a fiberoptic blanket.
-Because of failure to stool and increasing TB level, the provider encourages mom to supplement with formula along with her breastmilk.
+The provider orders at home phototherapy with a fiberoptic blanket.
+Because of failure to stool and increasing TSB level, the provider encourages mom to supplement with formula along with her breastmilk.
 It is important to encourage mom to feed every 2-3 hours and to continue to count wet and soiled diapers.

 A home health nurse will come to her home to teach her how to use the fiberoptic blanket.
-The nurse will also return to the home daily to monitor the childs weight, PO intake, urine/stool output, skin, and bilirubin level.
+The nurse will also return to the home daily to monitor the child’s weight, oral intake, urine and stool output, skin appearance, and bilirubin level.

 This therapy will continue for three days.
 The provider would like to see baby Smith back in the office on day 3.